NBA commissioner Adam Silver is confident that the league’s safety plan will work in Orlando

 — ESPN (@espn) July 2, 2020

 Dallas Mavericks owner Mark Cuban, who’s been an advocate of starting the season, also believes that the league’s new plans and safety guidelines are actually safer for everyone involved.
 Since players and staff are kept in a Disney bubble in Orlando, Cuban says that there’s a good chance to limit the spread of the virus.
-The NBA bubble is a logistical strategy to make sure that players and staff are kept safe against the virus spreading in Orlando.

 “There’s obviously risk, but each and every day, the science improves and the medical response has gotten smarter.
-Look, the number of cases [in Florida] just goes to show you that you need to be quarantined, you need to be safe, you need to be diligent, we need to wear our masks and to take the necessary precautions, and that’s exactly what we’ll do,” says Cuban.
+Look, the number of cases [in Florida] just goes to show you that you need to be quarantined, you need to be safe, you need to be diligent, we need to wear our masks, and to take the necessary precautions, and that’s exactly what we’ll do,” says Cuban.

 “If the general population in all of these cities, including Dallas, had followed those same precautions and hadn’t gotten overly confident that this was behind us, we wouldn’t be experiencing what we are today.
 So I think the bubble will actually make our players safer.”